Career Opportunities

 CanopyTax or simply Canopy is our workflow software.
 We chose them for two big reasons- it captures all email to and from the client, so if Bob emails the client and Suzie emails the client, Naomio can also see what was communicated before she does or asks for something silly.
 The other thing Canopy does is directly pull transcripts from the IRS.
 Yeah, that’s pretty cool.

-Sharefile handles all our client portals and document management including deliverables to the client.
+ShareFile handles all our client portals and document management including deliverables to the client.

-Formstack is our provider for secure online forms.
+Jotform is our provider for secure online forms.

 Committees